 If you’re like most people, you’ve probably worked for multiple companies throughout the course of your career and have a similarly diverse collection of different 401(k) accounts and IRAs (whether Roth or Traditional) to show for it.
 According to the Bureau of Labor Statistics, the average person now holds 10 different jobs by the time they are 40 years old.
-Maintaining separate retirement accounts can be a costly mistake.
+Maintaining separate retirement accounts can be a costly mistake for those looking to invest in their retirement.

 While the fees associated with each retirement account may be minimal, when added together over the long term, they can eat away at the overall amount you are saving for retirement, particularly when you factor in the power of compounded interest.
 Given this reality, consolidating accounts is one of the easiest ways of boosting your long-term savings by eliminating fees.
 Consolidating accounts also makes it easier to get a complete picture of your total savings and to gauge where you are in relation to your ultimate retirement goals.